serenorg/serendb/docs/core_changes.md

 ## Publication superuser checks

-We have hacked CreatePublication so that also neon_superuser can create them.
+We have hacked CreatePublication so that also serendb_superuser can create them.

 ### How to get rid of the patch